-Having a Will can help to minimise the amount of inheritance tax that needs to be paid, so you don't pay more than necessary.
+Having a Will can help to minimise the amount of inheritance tax that needs to be paid (if any), so you don't pay more than necessary.

 After you've passed away, you can make sure your partner is looked after by naming them in your Will.
 If you're not married to your partner or in a civil partnership, they don’t have the same rights as those who are, so including them in your Will makes sure they get what you want them to have.

 Once you have taken care of your loved ones, you can leave a gift in your Will to causes like Cancer Research UK.
-Gifts in Wills are vital to Cancer Research, as it funds it in accelerating progress, helping it to beat cancer for future generations.
+Gifts in Wills are vital to Cancer Research UK, as they support the charity to fund research that accelerates progress, helping it to beat cancer for future generations.

 Cancer Research UK’s research has played a role in developing eight of the world’s top 10 cancer drugs - so leaving a gift in your Will could be a way to make a difference after you've gone.
 Read on to find out more about the types of gift you can leave to charity.